 In 2010 KIDS became a program of the International Education and Resource Network (iEARN) the world’s largest non-profit global network that enables teachers and youth to use the Internet and other technologies to collaborate on projects that enhance learning and make a difference in the world.
 In 2011, iEARN launched the Finding Solutions hunger program in which participants research and discuss the root causes of hunger and poverty in the world and take meaningful actions to help create a more just and sustainable world.
 They will become informed and effective global citizens, convinced of their ability to make a difference in the world.

-The KIDS program consists of three major components: (1) The innovative teacher guide, Finding Solutions to Hunger: Kids Can Make A Difference, (2) newsletter, and (3) the KIDS web site.
+The KIDS program consists of three major components: (1) The innovative teacher guide, Finding Solutions to Hunger: Kids Can Make A Difference, (2) Idea Clearing House, and (3) the KIDS web site.

 Supporting classroom work is a KIDS Newsletter that highlights current hunger issues and student initiatives.
 The newsletter features articles written by students, teachers and others concerned with finding solutions to hunger and poverty.
 It is distributed to after school programs, religious schools and organizations, food banks/pantries, etc. The newsletter is published quarterly and sent to 10,000+ subscribers.